alexolinux/vagrant-lab/README.md

 ==> vm1: Destroying VM and associated drives...
 ```

+*Added an Extra Kali vagrant box to the repository.
+Follow the same instructions if you wish to boot this distro instead.*

 That's it.
 You will have an environment according to your settings.
 Enjoy!

 ---